manofstrong/sitescrapper/README.md

 ## Limitations:
 This is not a precise data collection tools especially for those who want to obtain specific sections of a webpage to the exclusion of others.
 This library simply collects the most important section of the webpage such as large blocks of text.
 Therefore, this library best works for someone with the goal of massive text data collection and extraction for big data or other analytical research.

+## Usage Tip:
+If you are running this on a remote server that you have ssh into, run it in a Screen to avoid interruptions.
+Learn more about the [Linux Screen Command here](https://linuxize.com/post/how-to-use-linux-screen/).